How investing in interior design drives traffic to your restaurant

 When you start conceptualizing your desired aesthetic with a designer and architect, it’s important to base every decision around the values of your restaurant and the customers you want to attract.
 Take LOV, a bustling vegan hotspot in Montreal.
 Designers Jean-Pierre Viau and Jacinthe Piotte wanted to create an environment that could work day and night, starting fresh and airy, and becoming cozier as the night progressed.

 They also wanted the decor to pay homage to LOV’s plant-based menu and retain the beauty of the restaurant’s heritage building.
-The result is a clean, fresh colour palette with plenty of plants, gold, and white marble.
+The result is a clean, fresh color palette with plenty of plants, gold, and white marble.

 The beautiful interior design, paired with great customer service and delicious meals, led to LOV gaining a strong social media following, expanding from one to three locations, and establishing itself as the go-to vegan restaurant in Montreal.
 Their notoriety even led to their signature dish, kimchi fries, being featured on the popular Buzzfeed series “Worth It”.